prernaVi/techeazy_devops_prernaVi/README.md

 and everything will be automated, requiring no manual steps.

 ---
+## Note:
+- This repo is fully automated and requires only `terraform apply -auto-approve` for complete testing.
+- No manual steps or Postman collections are needed.

 ## What this does:
 ✅ Creates IAM Roles (read-only, write-only)